rahmiabi/knights-of-flavor-country/story-plan.md

 + However after Evil Surin is taken out, the goons keep attacking and it is then revealed that Evil Surin was actually a puppet created by Kerney the true mastermind behind the attack

 ### drake version (get it bc its long)
+In 2122 tensions between Azuriona and Malustan are at a high.
+Lautenous a foreign diplomat from Kernelia is killed at the border of Azurion and Malustan and neither country wants to claim the kill, but both use it as a reason to attack each other.
+Which sparks the first war of ____.

+In 2140 Volodymr becomes the new leader of Malustan and ends the war with the treaty of Pearis bringing peace to both Malustan and Azurion.

+In 2142 Kernie invests heavily in the VULCAN(Vanguard Ultra Lightweight Combat Armored Nanotech) program, which was a last-ditch effort to create a superweapon to end the stalemate between Malustan and Azurion.
+However, the program lost most of its funding due to the war being over.

+In 2145 Kernie sells
+The Halo is a Malustan super weapon that grants the user special abilities, in order to save Malustan from falling into debt.